aws-solutions-library-samples/guidance-for-realtime-3d-product-visualization-on-aws/README.md

 ### Service limits

 **Amazon GameLift Streams**: Default quotas may limit the number of concurrent streaming sessions.
-You may need to request quota increases for:
-   - Maximum concurrent streams per stream group
-   - Maximum applications per account
-   - Maximum stream groups per account
+You may need to request quota increases for: maximum concurrent streams per stream group, maximum applications per account and maximum stream groups per account.

    To request quota increases, visit the [Service Quotas console](https://console.aws.amazon.com/servicequotas/) and search for "GameLift Streams".